Like other reptiles, a crested gecko’s skin needs renewal periodically.

 If you are not available to regularly mist the tank throughout the day, invest in a reptile fogger.

-Reptile foggers work by releasing a mist of water in the enclosure at regular intervals.
+Reptile foggers work by releasing a mist of water into the enclosure at regular intervals.

 These foggers usually come with timers, and some even allow you to adjust the length of time between mistings.